mr-highball/ezthreads/README.md

 # ezthreads
 a simple and safe way to work with threads

-To request features or report a bug, open a github issue with details/steps to reproduce
+To request features or report a bug, open a github issue with details/steps to reproduce.

+General questions can be asked in [Discussions](https://github.com/mr-highball/ezthreads/discussions)

 # Features